-After growing a fruit and veg stall into a successful restaurant supplier business Gregg went from Radio 4’s Veg Talk to one of the biggest shows on TV in MasterChef.
-Passionate about people knowing what food to buy rather than where they buy it from he’s also the co-host of Eat Well for Less?
-After dinner he reveals what happens when the MasterChef cameras are off (all the crew carry their own cutlery) and what questions about the show he’s asked the most.
+After growing a fruit and veg stall into a successful restaurant supply business; Gregg Wallace went from Radio 4’s Veg Talk to one of the biggest shows on TV in MasterChef.
+Passionate about people knowing what food to buy, rather than where they buy it from; he’s also the co-host of Eat Well for Less?
+After dinner, he reveals what happens when the MasterChef cameras are off (all the crew carry their own cutlery).

-Having started out with a veg stall at Covent Garden market, Gregg built his business up into George Allan’s Greengrocers, a multimillion pound supplier with over 500 restaurant clients.
+Having started out with a veg stall at Covent Garden market, Gregg built his business up into George Allan’s Greengrocers; a multi-million pound supplier with over 500 restaurant clients.
 His success saw him branch out into the media, hosting Radio 4’s Veg Talk.
-He also presented Saturday Kitchen, Veg Out, and Follow That Tomato which won a Royal Television Society award.
+He also presented Saturday Kitchen, Veg Out, and Follow That Tomato which won a Royal TV Society award.

-Taking a light-hearted look at British eating and dining habits Gregg pokes fun at idiosyncrasies from refrigerated sandwiches to pretentious wine waiters.
-Down-to-earth and chatty, he reveals what goes on behind the MasterChef scenes, the best and worst of the celebrity contestants, and the three questions he’s always asked about the show.
+Taking a light-hearted look at British eating and dining habits; Gregg Wallace pokes fun at idiosyncrasies from refrigerated sandwiches to pretentious wine waiters.
+Down to earth and chatty, he reveals what goes on behind the scenes, the best and worst of the celebrity contestants; and the three questions he’s always asked about the MasterChef show.

-Along with various food and cookery shows Gregg has appeared on everything from Countdown to 8 Out Of 10 Cats and even had a brief run in Strictly.
-Away from the media as well as owning his own restaurant, Gregg is MD of Secrett’s, an online farm shop and distributor of home grown produce to the public and restaurants.
-He is also the owner of Wallace & Co, a stall at the famous Borough Market, and Partridge’s on the King’s Road market.
+Along with various food and cookery shows; Gregg Wallace has appeared on everything from Countdown to 8 Out Of 10 Cats and even had a brief run in Strictly.
+Away from the media, as well as owning his own restaurant; Gregg is MD of Secrett’s an online farm shop; and distributor of home grown produce to the public and restaurants.
+He is also the owner of Wallace & Co. a stall at the famous Borough Market and Partridge’s on the King’s Road market.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.